situmtech/react-native/example/README.md

 export const SITUM_BUILDING_ID = ""; // Identifier of the building to be loaded using MapView. export const SITUM_DASHBOARD_URL = "https://dashboard.situm.com";
 ```

+You can use the contents of [`src/situm.tsx.example`](./src/situm.tsx.example) as example.
+For security reasons, the file `situm.tsx` is ignored in this repository.

 **NOTE**: You should also fill the [SITUM_BUILDING_ID](https://situm.com/docs/sdk-cartography/#building-identifier) variable so the MapView is able to work as expected.
 In case you haven't created POIs or paths yet, learn [how to create these cartography elements](https://situm.com/docs/sdk-cartography/#sdk-a-basic-complete-cartography-example).